31 Mar 24

 The day out of Armenteira is truly spectacular!
 The first half of this day follows a stream and then a river, with lovely country paths running alongside.
 The first 4–5 kilometres is just breathtaking, following a tree-canopied stream with moss covered stones and continuous waterfalls.
 It gives an otherworldly and ethereal feel and is some of the loveliest Camino walking I have experienced.

-What if the boat from Villanova de Arousa isn’t operating?
+What if the boat from Vilanova de Arousa isn’t operating?

 This is a possibility as unfortunately there are no guarantees of it operating, no matter what the season.
 Factors such as tidal levels, weather and insufficient passenger numbers can all conspire to mean that the boat may not be operating on the day you want.
 Unfortunately there’s no way of knowing in advance if this might be the case.
-It’s only upon arrival into Vilanova de Arousa and then enquiring at the boat company that you can know.
-It might even be a case of having to turn up on the day to see if it’s operational that day.
+It’s only upon arrival into the coastal town of Vilanova de Arousa and then enquiring at the boat company that you can know.
+It might even be a case of having to turn up on the day to see if boat rides happen that day.

 If the boat is not operating on the day you need it, and you don’t fancy the 37km slog to Padron by foot, you can catch a train from Vilagarcia de Arousa, which is about 9km north of Vilanova de Arousa.
 Unfortunately there’s no public transport between the two towns so you’ll need to catch a taxi to get there.
 The train stops in both Pontecesures as well as Padron (about 2km apart).
 The other alternative is to taxi the entire way to Padron.